wolkdb/docs/source/index.html.md

 Prospective database users can use our NoSQL interfaces to store and retrieve data from a network of SwarmDB nodes that store chunks representing database records.

+**Since this is just a proof-of-concept, going from one version to the next is currently not backwards compatible.
+Thus, when updating from one version of SwarmDB to the next, you will need to clear out the old database from the previous version.**

 This is a pre-alpha project under active development with Ethereum Swarm.
 To install the current version of SWARMDB, please see [README](https://github.com/wolkdb/swarm.wolk.com/blob/master/README.md).

 If you require further assistance, feel free to shoot us an email: [services@wolk.com](mailto:services@wolk.com)